 - Any page or portion of the page left blank must be struck off clearly.

 - 1- (a) State the three basic values, universal in nature, in the context of civil services and bring out their importance.
 (150 words)10

-(b) Distinguish between “Code of ethics” and “Code of conduct” with suitable examples.
+(b) Distinguish between the “Code of Ethics” and the “Code of Conduct” with suitable examples.

 (150 words) 10

-- 2- (a) What is mean by public interest?
-What are the principles and procedures to be followed by the civil servants in public interest?
+- 2- (a) What is meant by public interest?
+What are the principles and procedures to be followed by civil servants in the public interest?
 (150 words) 10

 (b) “The Right to Information Act is not all about citizens’ empowerment alone, it essentially redefines the concept of accountability.
 Discuss.
 (150 words) 10

-- 3-(a) What is mean by conflict of interest?
+- 3-(a) What is meant by conflict of interest?
 Illustrate with examples, the difference between the actual and potential conflicts of interest.
 (150 words) 10

 What do you understand by this statement in the present-day scenario?
 Explain.
 (150 words) 10